Paddle For Hunger

 On Thanksgiving Day, before the last drumstick disappeared, or that second helping of pumpkin pie left the plate, the team at Hawaiian Paddle Sports, Maui Kayak Adventures, and Maui Stand Up Paddle Boarding spent the morning with nearly 400 members of the Maui community at the annual Paddle For Hunger event.
 With canned goods in hand and aloha spirit abounding, the community opened its hearts and wallets for a good cause.

 Originally organized as an OC1 time trial for Malama Ula Canoe Club (Wailea Canoe Club), Paddle For Hunger has grown into official fundraiser for the Maui Food Bank, a Thanksgiving ritual for the Maui community.
-Since 2009, the event has brought in over $10,000 in cash donations.
-From 2012-2015 it brought in 3,062 pounds of food.
-In 2016, the community helped us raise over $8,000 in cash donations, along with 1,050 pounds of food!
+From 2009-2015, the event has brought in over $10,000 in cash donations and 3,062 pounds of food.

-This year, 2017, was our most successful event ever.
-We raised over $10,000 in cash donations and 1,000 pounds of food, enough to provide 42,000 meals for needy families in Maui County.
+This year alone we raised over $9,000 in cash donations and 1,000 pounds of food, enough to provide 40,000 meals for needy families in Maui County.

 Giving Back to Our Community